stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

 I know!
 I know!
 I've got an idea.
-Look, you may have your satire, Ben, but I think I have the answer.
+You may have your satire, Ben, but I think I have the answer.

 #### BEN